Last updated on 25th October 2023

 Although YouTube is the undisputed king of online video, Dailymotion is a worthy competitor.
 If you’re looking for more visibility then you might just get that through Dailymotion.

 10. JW Player

 Whereas Brightcove claims to have the best HTML5 player, JW Player insists on having the fastest, with videos rendering ‘reliably and beautifully on every screen’.

 Plans are reasonably priced, with the ‘Starter’ plan working out at just $5/month (when billed annually).
 For this, users can upload 50 videos and accrue a generous 15,000 views.
 Users also gain access to the following core features:

 As you can see, users on the ‘Business’ and ‘Enterprise’ plan can access more advanced features, namely real-time analytics.
 However, engagement analytics are still available for those on the first plan.

-Our suggestion: If you’re after a customisable player that you control then JW Player is a great option.
+If you’re after a customisable player that you control then JW Player is a great option.